PhD in History

 At least 12 weeks must pass before a student who failed can take the comprehensive exams again.

 If the committee determines that the student did satisfactory work on the written examinations, they will schedule an oral examination.
-This second stage of the comprehensive exams will cover all five fields.
+This second stage of the comprehensive exams will cover all four fields.
 Each member of the committee will test the student.
 At the end of the oral examinations, the committee discusses the student’s performance on each field and on the entire examination.
 This discussion includes both the written and the oral parts of the whole process.
 Then they vote pass, fail, or abstain on the student’s total performance on the exam.

 Criteria for Successful Completion of the Comprehensive Exam

-To complete the comprehensive exams successfully, the student must receive a vote of pass from at least four of the five examiners.
+To complete the comprehensive exams successfully, the student must receive a vote of pass from at least three of the four examiners.
 Should two or more votes be negative or abstentions, the committee follows the same procedure outlined above for failure to pass the written part.
 These students must repeat the entire examination, not just the fields failed, and not just the oral portion.
 If the candidate fails the second examination, the examining committee must enter on its report to the dean of the Graduate School a recommendation to prevent the student’s further candidacy.

 Dissertation and Oral Defense